devThijs/devThijs/README.md

-No one reads readme's haha
+No one reads readme's haha, but here goes anyway.
+This is a small site I use to advertise my skills.
+I might add a blog.